Nancy Drew (2007 film): Cast

 Several well-known actors make uncredited guest appearances in the film.
 Bruce Willis appears as himself, shooting a crime film in Los Angeles; Adam Goldberg plays Willis' director Andy; Chris Kattan plays one of the burglars Nancy catches in the opening sequence of the film; Lindsay Sloane plays a saleslady in a clothing boutique; Eddie Jemison appears as an adoption clerk; and Geraint Wyn Davies makes a brief appearance as a drama teacher.
+Ami and Yumi from Hi Hi Puffy AmiYumi also makes a brief appearance as the show plays on the TV.

 Production

 The film was shot in Los Angeles from January 30, 2006, to April 3, 2006.
 At that time, Emma Roberts did not have her driver's license.
 Though she was in possession of a permit, by law she was unable to drive the roadster for the car chase scenes all by herself.
 The movie was filmed in several California cities, including South Pasadena, Los Angeles, Santa Clarita, Long Beach, La Canada Flintridge and Burbank.

 Before Roberts was cast, actress Amanda Bynes was considered to portray Nancy, but her schedule prevented her from taking the role.
 Skye Sweetnam also auditioned for the role.

 Nancy's car in the film is a blue Nash Metropolitan convertible.